HoHieuLuc/js-easy-exercises/super-easy.md

 console.log("a defined? " + (typeof a !== "undefined")); // Explain
 console.log("b defined? " + (typeof b !== "undefined")); // Explain
 ```
+Output: a defined? false </br>
+b defined? true <br/>
+a is defined inside function <br/>
+b becomes a global variable as explained in the above question

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***